AnyaLang/SBB_ML/README.md

 **Conclusion**: The best accuracy achieved with the base CamemBERT model was 57.71% during the third epoch under a specific learning rate adjustment.
 Notably, this model reached a high level of accuracy more quickly than FlauBERT, although it also began to overfit earlier.
 Introducing L1 regularization helped address overfitting, leading to more stable validation losses and a modest improvement in model generalization, although it slightly reduced the model's peak accuracy.
 The parameters which we used for FlauBERT did not yield as high accuracy scores.
 This may be due to the smaller size of the model we deployed for CamemBERT, and also because we should have included more extensive tuning in the training, which we did not do due to the computational constraints we experienced further in the training.

 ## Ranking
+Add by the end...

-## Making predictions on a YouTube video with our 🏆 BEST MODEL 🏆
+## Making predictions on a YouTube video

 ![YouTube Video](https://drive.google.com/uc?export=view&id=1A-QgMNBh1DNDSIQlxJ9FR4CNVqZlyAc1 "Image Title")

-We wanted to use our model to make the predictions on the videos targeted to beginner French learners.
-We chose the video on YouTube and created the df with the sentences from the video.
+It's time for a real-world test!
+Let's see how our model performs in a broader and more practical context.
+We've taken the transcript from a YouTube video designed for beginner French learners and run it through our model.
+Will it accurately identify A1 and A2 difficulty levels?

-The video selected to make predictions is: [What Do French People Actually Eat? | Easy French 189](https://www.youtube.com/watch?v=p65EBC9lW9k&list=PLnazreCxpqRmpb4lGvzvCGXIXZkL3Nc27&index=4)
+The specific video selected to make predictions is: [What Do French People Actually Eat? | Easy French 189](https://www.youtube.com/watch?v=p65EBC9lW9k&list=PLnazreCxpqRmpb4lGvzvCGXIXZkL3Nc27&index=4)

 Example of the sentences:
 `sentences = [